 Step 1: Make sure that all assets are added to WAF

-Before you configure the major event protection feature, make sure that all your web applications are added to WAF.
+Before you configure the critical event protection feature, make sure that all your web applications are added to WAF.
 You can check whether all your web applications are added to WAF on the Asset Center page in the WAF console.
 For more information, see Asset Center.

-Log on to the WAF 3.0 console.
-In the top navigation bar, select the resource group and region of the WAF instance.
-You can select Chinese Mainland or Outside Chinese Mainland.
+Log on to the Web Application Firewall 3.0 console.
+From the top menu bar, select the resource group and region (Chinese Mainland or Outside Chinese Mainland) for the WAF instance.

 In the left-side navigation pane, click Asset Center.